 NITROUS ("Laughing Gas"): Nitrous is an analgesic and mild sedative used by many pediatric dentists.
 It is a very safe mixture of gas/oxygen which is inhaled by a nasal mask and takes effect within 5-10 minutes.
 Nitrous oxide in the dental office is never used as a general anesthetic: it does not put a child to sleep.
 Nitrous oxide decreases fear, anxiety, apprehension, and pain sensation.
 The use of nitrous oxide can help many children learn to cope with what can sometimes be a stressful experience for them.
 Since nitrous oxide induces general fatigue and provides a pleasant sensation, it enables most children to remain relaxed for their dental appointment.

-GENERAL ANESTHESIA: In our practice, general anesthesia is administered by Shar Alikhani, M.D.
+In our practice, general anesthesia is administered by Shar Alikhani, M.D.
 Dr. Alikhani is a Board Certified Physician Anesthesiologist who is fellowship trained in Pediatric Anesthesia.
+He has devoted more than ten years to the care of children, where he has served as director of Pediatric Anesthesia at Children's Hospital of Orange County (CHOC) and Mission Hospital Regional Trauma Center.

 If you have questions or concerns about how we can help you overcome anxiety and fear, please contact our office.